SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Common-Issues.md

 Switch to spectator mode via
 >/gamemode spectator

-You should see the invisible armor stand and better gauge where the feet are; using this information, place a new regulator just below the tag on the first block not occupied by the armor stand itself (get one via /sf cheat).<br>
+You should see the invisible armor stand and better gauge where the feet are; using this information, place a new regulator just below the tag on the first block not occupied by the armor stand itself (get one via /sf cheat).

 The regulator will try to place its own armor stand which will replace the corrupt ones and behave normally: you should now be able to remove the regulator you've just placed, removing all tags.

 ### How to fix this (Stage 3)